Walodja1987/deth/README.md

 ## Address

-The DETH contract is deployed on Ethereum mainnet at the following address:
+The DETH contract is deployed on Ethereum at the following address:

 ```
 0x000...000